connollydean/Markdwon-Tutorial/pages/bootlinux.md

 ![](images/efierror.png)

 This warning means we didn't map our Linux install to our EFI partition.
-While it's possible to map this during our Linux install, I find the following alternative method to be easier and more versatile for future Linux installs.
+While it's possible to map this during our Linux install, I find the following alternative method to be easier and more versatile for future Linux installations.

 ***